• Saudi GFX promotional key art

 How will I know if my team or I earned a "Winner" certificate?

 You will be notified via email if you or your team has earned a "Winner" certificate.
 The winning individuals or teams will be posted on this website.
+Due to the potential volume of submissions, non-winning participants will not be notified.

 How many "Winner" certificates will be issued?